 Can I file Form 2290 without an EIN?

 No. The IRS requires every Form 2290 to be filed under an EIN (Employer Identification Number).
 SSN-based filings are not accepted, even for sole proprietors.
-EINs are free from the IRS and issued instantly online — but the IRS will not accept Form 2290 within 14 days of EIN issuance, so plan ahead.
+EINs are free from the IRS and issued instantly online - but the IRS says a new EIN takes about four weeks to establish in its systems before a Form 2290 will be accepted, so plan ahead.

 Form 2290 is filed under an EIN, even for owner-operators with a single truck.
 The IRS made EINs mandatory for HVUT in 2010 to prevent SSN-based identity exposure on a public tax form.
 There is no SSN-based filing path.